mocovenwitch/package-visibility-android-11/README.md

-# Experiment of Package Visibility on Android 11
+# Experiment of Package Visibility in Android 11

 ## Purpose of this Experiment